The Voodoo Programming Language

 Strings

-Strings consist of zero or more characters enclosed in double quotes.
+1.0 Strings consist of zero or more bytes enclosed in double quotes.
+An escape mechanism is provided to allow bytes of any value to be included in strings (see Escape Sequences for details).
 Examples of valid strings:

 ""